deadlysyn/neovimrc/README.md

 when combined with [tmux](https://github.com/tmux/tmux).
 These served me well for many years.

-When I decided to give [Neovim](https://neovim.io) a spin, I wanted to take the opportunity to reevaluate my choices -- removing plugins I didn't use, updating ones which had better alternatives (in my opinion), adjusting key bindings and other bits to my taste, and optimizing the environment for the languages I currently use most (Javascript and Go).
+When I decided to give [Neovim](https://neovim.io) a spin, I wanted to take the opportunity to re-evaluate my choices -- removing plugins I didn't use, updating ones which had better alternatives (in my opinion), adjusting key bindings and other bits to my taste, and optimizing the environment for the languages I currently use most (Javascript and Go).